Welcome to Ourbigbook version 0.9.6! Here's the table of contents:

 f(){}

-and inline server-side rendered maths with KaTeX: .But if we want block code here it is
+and inline server-side rendered maths with KaTeX: .But if we want block code here it isand here is some block maths:

 f() {